 Apart from being a great photography gadget, the iPhone can also be used to create some stunning videos, thanks to the dynamic lenses, 4K resolution, and stabilization that is constantly improving with every model that hits the market.

-How to Shoot a Movie With an iPhone
+How to Shoot Movie With iPhone – Introduction

 So, if you want to shoot a movie and don’t have a dedicated DSLR or mirrorless camera at your disposal, you can just whip out your fancy iPhone and use that.